proflare/proflare.github.io/_pages/cv.md

 * Ability to design, build, and maintain business reporting and dashboards, ensuring data integrity and accuracy.
 • Use predictive modeling to increase and optimize customer experiences, revenue generation, data insights, and other business outcomes.

 • Data mining and statistical modeling (e.g., regression modeling, clustering techniques, decision trees, etc.).

 • Building predictive and descriptive statistical models advanced Artificial Intelligence (AI) and Machine Learning (ML) algorithms.

 • Willing to brainstorm innovative ways to use data to answer business problems.

 • Excellent collaboration skills that promote a positive team environment by modeling continuous learning behavior.

 • Excellent organizational skills, attention to detail, and ability to work independently and as a team member.

 • Interpersonal communication and ability to leverage the data to tell a story.

 • curious and willing to continuously learn about the business.

-* Experience with Version Control (Git) and Utilization of Linux OS (Ubuntu)
+* Experience with Version Control (Git) and Utilization of Linux OS (Ubuntu).

-* Artificial intelligence
+* Artificial intelligence.

-* DInstrumentation and Measurement
+* DInstrumentation and Measurement.

-• Analog electronics design and troubleshooting
+• Analog electronics design and troubleshooting.

-• Circuit analysis and simulation
+• Circuit analysis and simulation.

-• Hardware testing and verification
+• Hardware testing and verification.

 Talks
 ======